cweb/unicode-security-guide/page2.md

 <img class="center" src="{{ site.url }}/img/spoof-win-explorer-folder.png" />

-Invisible characters present their own interesting dymanics and applications.
+Invisible characters present their own interesting dynamics and applications.
 As seen in the image above, Windows Explorer presents what appears to be two folders with identical names, whereas a default command prompt does not properly display the BOM, and so presents it as an empty box.

 ### <a id="ads"></a>Malvertisements

 Advertising network's often need to protect brand name trademarks from being registered or used by anyone other than their owner.
 This threat might be mitigated through filters, human editorial inspection, or a combination of the two.
 An attacker could place an malicious phishing ad that bypasses trademark filters by using confusable characters.
-For example “Download Microsoft Windows 8 Service Pack 1 here” where the trademarked name 'Microsoft Windows' was crafted using non-English script, or even using invisibile characters.
+For example “Download Microsoft Windows 8 Service Pack 1 here” where the trademarked name 'Microsoft Windows' was crafted using non-English script, or even using invisible characters.

 ### <a id="email"></a>Forging Internationalized Email